Regular Preventative Vaccinations for Pets: Essential or Dangerous?

 However not all vaccinations are necessary and may be purely based on regional government requirements.
 The primary inoculations which have been suggested essential for all pets are –

-The administration of other vaccines such as Leptospira, coronavirus, giardia, bordetella, parainfluenza and Lyme disease must be limited to Booster doses of certain vaccinations that provide longer duration of protection for your pet from diseases.
+The administration of other vaccines such as Leptospira, coronavirus, giardia, bordetella, parainfluenza and Lyme disease must be limited to booster doses of certain vaccinations that provide longer duration of protection for your pet from diseases.
 However, careful discretion should be taken by your veterinarian since not all vaccines need to be given unless there is potential contact with the disease.
-For example – Veterinarians ceased to give leptospirosis since it led to many allergic reactions and a new strain of vaccine was invented for this issue.
+For example – veterinarians stopped giving leptospirosis since it led to many allergic reactions and a new strain of vaccine was invented for this issue.

 • Bordetella – This is an optional vaccine given for kennel cough, annually or as need arises.